ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-licensing.md

 # Licensing
 {: #vs_orderinginstances-licensing-settings}

-Select the VMware® components to be ordered with your cluster and specify the licensing option for the components.
+Select the VMware® components to be ordered with your instance and specify the licensing option for the components.

 ## Component bundles for IBM Business Partner users
 {: #vs_orderinginstances-component-bundles-for-bp-users}